-I first traveled to Turkey in 2010 and since have returned in 2020.
-I have been traveling for 2 months and will share the basics of solo female travel in Turkey.
+I first traveled to Turkey in 2010 and then returned in 2020.
+What was meant to be a 3-week trip turned into 7 months.
+And since, I have officially moved to Turkey, so I will share all the basics of solo female travel in Turkey.
 The first thing everyone asks: Is Turkey Safe to Travel for Females?
 The answer is, YES!
 Turkey is one of the safest countries I’ve traveled through.
-And for those wondering how it is in 2020 during Covid, I’ve written a previous article here.

 The Turkish government thrives off tourism from travelers around the world.
 Hence, they take full responsibility for crimes targeted at tourists and punishments are taken very seriously.
 Besides the economic and media aspect, Turkish people and its Ottoman Legacy is known to be incredibly hospitable.
 The hospitality in this region of the world, from the Mediterranean all the way east to China is something I boast about regularly in all my posts.

 One of the main draws of traveling in Turkey is the people.
 They are warm, hospitable people but not overbearing.
-Eager to help if you ever ask.
-A more detailed post on Turkey Travel Tips will be published in the next week regarding flights, visa requirement and more.
+Eager to help if you ask.
+For Logistics on traveling in Turkey in 2022, which includes entry requirements, booking flights, visa, you can read it in my other post here.

 - Is Turkey Safe for Women?

 - Getting Around Turkey – Public Transportation, Walking, Renting a Car, Inexpensive Flights

 - Should Females Book a Tour in Turkey?

 - What are Men like in Turkey?

 - Is it Safe to Walk Alone at Night?